ReShape: a decoder for hypergraph product codes: Results

 \subsection{Invariants}

 The characteristic shape of operators on the codespace of $\cab$ and the structure of its stabilisers and logical operators, induces a canonical form for $Z$-operators in $\cab$.
-More precisely, by combining the construction outlined in Sec.~\ref{sec:main} and the definition of complement of a vector subspace (see App.~\ref{app:linear_algebra}) we have proven the following: \begin{proposition}[Canonical form] Let $(L, R)$ be a $Z$-operator on the codespace of $\cab$.
-Then its left part $L$ can be expressed as a sum of a \emph{free part} $M_L$ and a \emph{logical part} $O_L$ such that every row of $M_L$ belongs to $\im \delta_B^T$ and every row of $O_L$ belongs to $(\im \delta_B^T)^{\bot}$.
-Similarly, its right part $R$ can be expressed as a sum of a free part $M_R$ and a logical part $O_R$ such that every column of $M_R$ belongs to $\im \delta_A$ and every column of $O_R$ belongs to $(\im \delta_A)^{\bot}$.
+More precisely, by combining the construction outlined in Section \ref{sec:main} and the definition of complement of a vector subspace (see Appendix \ref{app:linear_algebra}) we have proven the following: \begin{proposition}[Canonical form] Let $(L, R)$ be a $Z$-operator on the codespace of $\cab$.
+For a vector space $V \subseteq \ff^n$, we denote by $V^{\bullet}$ any space such that $V \oplus V^{\bullet} \simeq \ff^n$, (see Appendix \ref{app:linear_algebra}).
+Then, for the operator $(L, R)$, the left part $L$ can be expressed as a sum of a \emph{free part} $M_L$ and a \emph{logical part} $O_L$ such that every row of $M_L$ belongs to $\im \delta_B^T$ and every row of $O_L$ belongs to $(\im \delta_B^T)^{\bullet}$.
+Similarly, the right part $R$ can be expressed as a sum of a free part $M_R$ and a logical part $O_R$ such that every column of $M_R$ belongs to $\im \delta_A$ and every column of $O_R$ belongs to $(\im \delta_A)^{\bullet}$.
 Hence, for $(L, R)$ holds:

-We refer to the writing given by Eq.~\eqref{eq:cf} as \emph{canonical form} of the operator $(L,R)$. \end{proposition} Crucially, as we detail in App.~\ref{app:hpg_codes}, it is always possible to `move' the support of the free part of an operator from the left qubits to the right qubits and vice versa.
+We refer to the writing given by Eq.~\eqref{eq:cf} as \emph{canonical form} of the operator $(L,R)$. \end{proposition} Crucially, as we detail in Appendix \ref{app:proofs}, it is always possible to `move' the support of the free part of an operator from the left qubits to the right qubits and vice versa, by adding stabilisers.
 Opposite is the situation for the logical part: the support of the logical part of an operator cannot be moved from the left to the right qubits without changing its homology class.
-These two observations (see also Proposition \ref{prop:logical-op}) justify the name free and logical part in the canonical form of a $Z$-operator on $\cab$.
+These two observations justify the name free and logical part in the canonical form of a $Z$-operator on $\cab$.
+We refer to Figure \ref{fig:qubits_grid} and \ref{fig:a_z_operator} for a visual representation of the canonical form of a $Z$-operator on $\cab$.
+In Figures \ref{fig:xstab} and \ref{fig:zstab} we see stabiliser operators in their canonical form: their free part has support pictured, their logical part is $0$.
+In Figures \ref{fig:xleft}, \ref{fig:xright}, \ref{fig:zleft}, \ref{fig:zright} we see logical operators in their canonical form: their free part is $0$, whilst their logical part, pictured, has support contained in either a line or a column of one of the two grids of qubits.
+In Figure \ref{fig:a_z_operator} we see a $Z$-operator whose free and logical part are both non trivial.

-Given a $Z$-operator $(L, R)$ we define its \emph{row-column weight} as \begin{defin} Let $(L,\,R)$ be a $Z$-operator on the codespace of $\cab$.
+Given a $Z$-operator $(L, R)$ we define its \emph{row-column weight} as \begin{defin} Let $(L,\,R)$ be any $Z$-operator on the physical qubits of the code $\cab$.
 Its row-column weight is the integer pair:

 where

 and the hash symbol $\#$ denotes the cardinality of a set. \end{defin}